 C++ Core Guidelines: The Remaining Rules about Lock-Free Programming

-Today, I will finish my story on concurrency and lock-free programming in particular.
+Today, I will finish my story on concurrency and lock-free programming.
 There are four rules to lock-free programming in the C++ core guidelines left.

 padlock